-How To Do A Pull Up With Perfect Form
+The Right Way To Do A Pull Up

-For a normal pull up begin in a dead hang position with your shoulders elevated (almost like you have earmuffs).
+For a normal pull up, begin in a dead hang position with your shoulders elevated (like you have earmuffs).

-As you pull yourself out of the dead hang position, your scapulas should come down (depress) which is the opposite of elevation.
+As you pull yourself out of the dead hang position, your scapulas should come down (depress).

-It’s important to go to the dead hang position after each rep. Failing to do so makes the exercise easier and thus sacrifices muscle and strength gains.
+It’s important to go down to the dead hang position after each rep.

 Where To Do Pull Ups